silva-tim/c0523-code-solutions/dom-querying/dom-query-quiz-notes.md

   So that we can see what is happening in the code while it is executing.

 - What is a "model"?
-  A model is a basic representation of the whole document.
+  A model is a basic recreation of something.

 - Which "document" is being referred to in the phrase Document Object Model?
   The HTML page.